VCityTeam/UD-SV/Install/Install3DCityDB.md

         * on **debian** when getting the `Exception in thread "main" java.lang.NoClassDefFoundError: Could not initialize class java.awt.Toolkit` error message then ([cross fingers](https://stackoverflow.com/questions/18099614/java-lang-noclassdeffounderror-could-not-initialize-class-java-awt-toolkit) and) try `apt-get install libxtst6`.
         * **Distant server Warning**: first assert that X11 forwarding is allowed In case you get the `X11 connection rejected because of wrong authentication` error message and you are using ssh to log on the server you are configuring then make sure ssh is configured to allow for "X11 forwarding")

- * Configure 3DCityDB to match your postgresql configuration:
+ * Configure 3DCityDB to match your postgresql configuration

+    * in version 3.3.1:

-    * Edit the shell variables of the "Provide your database details here" section of the `<path_to_3DCityDB-Importer-Exporter>/3dcitydb/postgresql/CREATE_DB.sh` script.
+     Edit the shell variables of the "Provide your database details here" section of the `<path_to_3DCityDB-Importer-Exporter>/3dcitydb/postgresql/CREATE_DB.sh` script.
 After edition this section should look like:

-      ````
+      ```
           # Provide your database details here
           export PGPORT=5432
           export PGHOST=localhost